-About 0.1 mile from the Lost Dog Wash Trailhead, just past water fountains and restrooms, you will find signs to the nature trail.
-The trail has two loops and this description takes the path along the bridge first.
+You will find signs to the nature trail about 0.1 miles from the Lost Dog Wash Trailhead, just past water fountains and restrooms.
+The trail has two loops, and this description takes the path along the bridge first.

 LEFT LOOP PLAQUES